 - Three (3) Restricted Electives in the Core (9 credits):

 - One of two rotating special topics courses (3 credits):

 - An additional two electives (6 credits), subject to approval by an advisor.

 - Experiential Core Requirement (6 credits)

 ART/HUM/RLCL 5904: Project and Report

-The 6-credit Project and Report has two parts: 1) a 3-credit practicum/internship experience (180 hours) in such places as historical societies, humanities foundations, cultural planning agencies, heritage or cultural tourism, museums, historic preservation offices, or community arts programs; 2) a 3-credit conceptual written report and reflection.
-The Project and Report is intended to develop valuable career skills.
+The 6-credit Project and Report has two parts: 1) a 3-credit practicum/internship experience (180 hours) in such places as historical societies, humanities foundations, cultural planning agencies, heritage or cultural tourism, museums, historic preservation offices, or community arts programs; 2) a 3-credit written Project Report.

 Final Project: The student’s Project Report will, in most cases*, serve as their Final Project.
 Its write-up will be guided by the student’s advisor and two other MA Committee members.
 At the end of their last semester, the student will present the final project to their committee in an oral defense that the Committee will evaluate to determine of the student “passes.”
 (Spoiler: They almost always do).

 *Students have the option of doing an additional 6 credits in the program should they choose the MA thesis option.
 In such cases, the MA Thesis will count as the final project (though the Practicum experience and write-up are still required).

 More information about the Final Project can be found under our Forms and Policies page.